French Passport Photo Requirements 2026: France 35x45, No White Background

 What are the French passport photo requirements for 2026?

-Use a 35 x 45 mm photo with a 32-36 mm face height, a light grey or blue-grey background, no glasses, and a neutral expression.
-Then confirm whether your mairie or ANTS route needs a normal printed photo or an ANTS e-photo workflow with a code.
+Use a 35 x 45 mm photo with a 32-36 mm face height, a light grey or blue-grey background, clearly visible eyes, and a neutral expression.
+Then confirm whether your mairie, consulate, or ANTS route needs a normal printed photo, an approved e-photo workflow, or another specific submission step.

 Why can’t I use a white background for a French passport photo?